orbital bony contouring

-When the scalp is tight, tissue expansion gives the doctors the opportunity to advance the hairline without tension to avoid a visible hairline scar.
+When the scalp is tight, tissue expansion gives Dr. Mayer the opportunity to advance the hairline without tension to avoid a visible hairline scar.
 Some doctors who do not perform tissue expansion make more extensive scalp incisions within the scalp which limits the choice of hairstyles.

 Many women have a large forehead secondary to a congenitally high hairline or a hairline that has been elevated after previous cosmetic surgery.
 Our hairline advancement procedure has been developed to lower that hairline and bring the proportions of the face into balance.
 With the aging process, the high hairline is accentuated giving women a balding/masculine appearance.
 The hairline advancement can be performed as an isolated procedure or at the same time as a hairline forehead/brow lift.

-With this technique an incision is made within the hairline and the scalp advanced after mobilization of the hair bearing tissue.
+With this technique, an incision is made within the hairline and the scalp advanced after mobilization of the hair bearing tissue.
 Hair follicles are buried under the skin closure at the completion of the operation so hair will grow through and in front of that line, giving patients total freedom of hair styling.
-In some instances where there is not enough elasticity in the scalp to provide adequate advancement, a Tissue Expander can be placed under the hair-bearing scalp.
-The Expander is slowly filled, and, over time, will stretch the scalp to provide the needed advancement of the hair-bearing scalp and lower the hairline.
-After several weeks, the Tissue Expander is removed and the hairline is advanced to its correct position, utilizing the camouflage incision at the hairline.
+In some instances where there is not enough elasticity in the scalp to provide adequate advancement, a tissue expander can be placed under the hair-bearing scalp.
+The expander is slowly filled and, over time, will stretch the scalp to provide the needed advancement of the hair-bearing scalp to lower the hairline.
+After several weeks, the tissue expander is removed and the hairline is advanced to its correct position, utilizing the camouflage incision at the hairline.